SAP-samples/teched2025-AD161/exercises/ex1/README.md

     ```
 -->

-4. Open the automatically served index page in your browser: [localhost:4005](http://localhost:4005/).
+4. Open the automatically served index page in your browser at [localhost:4005](http://localhost:4005/).
 The entities are exposed via OData.

     <br>![](/exercises/ex1/images/01_03_0020-60.png)